Category

 (From left) Kenichiro Ito, Copywriter; Marie Kobayashi, Copywriter; Kei Nakayama, Copywriter; Shingo Ishikawa, PR Planner; Junko Okawa, PR Planner; Keisei Takahashi, Copywriter; Kazuya Shogata, Producer; Kanako Nakanishi, Copywriter; Dai Hirose, Copywriter

-How does a powerful top message that guides a company into the future take shape as a single statement?
-What sequence of steps, dialogues, and thought processes does it undergo?
-We will carefully unravel this flow.
+How does a powerful top-level message that guides a company toward the future take shape as a single phrase—what sequence of steps, dialogues, and thought processes does it go through?
+I will carefully unravel that process.

-At Dentsu Inc., we offer various processes tailored to the specific situations of companies and their leaders.
-This time, we introduce what could be considered the classic approach from among them.
+At Dentsu Inc., we offer a variety of processes tailored to the specific circumstances of companies and their leaders.
+In this installment, we’ll introduce what could be called the standard approach.

-At the start of a project, we begin with a "verbal inventory"—taking a bird's-eye view of corporate terminology and organizing it.
-Why is this step crucial?
-Because in many companies, words are already "overflowing."
+The first step we take at the start of a project is a “word inventory”—a process of taking a bird’s-eye view of corporate language and organizing it.
+Why is this step so important?
+It’s because many companies are already “overflowing” with words.

-"There are too many keywords, so I can't remember any of them"...
+“There are too many keywords; I can’t remember a single one.”…

-Have you ever heard such comments at your company?
+Have you ever heard comments like these at your company?

-Words are something we can create without needing special equipment or raw materials.
-That's precisely why we tend to add more without a clear design philosophy, resulting in all of them being ignored.
-It's a common scenario for top-level messages.
+Words are something that can be created without any special equipment or raw materials.
+That’s precisely why we tend to keep adding them without a clear design philosophy, resulting in none of them being taken seriously.
+This is a classic scenario for top management messages.

-When undertaking this "inventory," we often get asked:
+When we undertake this “inventory,” we often get asked this question:

-"What's the right structure for a corporate messaging system?"
+“What is the correct structure for a corporate messaging framework?”

 “What elements need to be in place?”

-Some companies want a detailed roadmap from the goal to the steps, while others prefer to set a general direction and leave the rest to their employees.
-We believe the final picture naturally varies depending on the company's situation: its culture, history, the temperament of its employees, and the accumulation of its words over time.
+Some companies want to carefully map out every step of the journey, from the goal to the specific path; others prefer to set only a general direction and leave the rest to their employees.
+We believe that the final picture will naturally differ depending on the company’s circumstances—including its culture, history, the temperament of its employees, and the accumulated language used over time.

-That's precisely why, while reviewing existing pieces, we ask where you perceive challenges and how much you wish to articulate verbally, working together to conduct a "verbal inventory."
-Similarly, for speechwriting, we revisit past words to explore the form of messaging truly needed now.
+That is precisely why, as we review your existing “pieces,” we’ll ask where you see challenges and how much you wish to articulate in words, working together to conduct a “verbal inventory.”
+In speechwriting as well, we look back at past words to explore what kind of message is truly needed right now.

-As we take stock of existing words and reexamine their relationships, the "missing pieces" gradually come into view.
+As we take stock of your current words and reexamine their relationships, the “missing pieces” gradually come into view.

-"The vision for the world we aim to create is clear, but our role within it remains undefined."
+“Even though the vision for the world we aim for is clear, we haven’t defined our own role within it,” or

-"Our guiding principles are too lofty to translate into concrete actions."
+“Our guiding principles are too lofty to translate into concrete actions,” or

-"We lack concrete messaging that fits our company's current stage."
+“We lack specific messages tailored to our company’s current stage.”

-These identified "missing pieces" in our language become the words we need to create anew or refine.
+These “missing pieces” in our vocabulary—the ones we’ve identified—become the “words we need to create anew or refine.”

-Next, we organize the necessary requirements for these pieces from several perspectives:
+Based on that, we’ll organize the necessary requirements for these pieces from several perspectives.

-• Is it an internal message?
-An external one?
+• Is the message intended for internal use?
+For external audiences?
 Or both?

 • Should it be universal?
 Does it need to be catchy?